The end (or close) of a board meeting.

 Motions are carried when approved by a simple majority.

-A resolution is legally binding on the directors.
+A resolution is legally binding on the directors and is documented in the official meeting minutes.